About Our Practice

 Treatment Orientation:

-Cognitive Behavioral Education, Advocacy, Linkage, Needs Assessing, Solution-Focused, Motivational Interviewing
+Solution-Focused, Education, Advocacy, Linkage, Needs Assessing, Solution-Focused, Motivational Interviewing

-Ingrid Shadow, LCSW
+Ingrid Shadow, LCSW, LCSW-C (she/her)

 Therapist

-Ingrid Shadow, MSW, LCSW is a Licensed Clinical Social Worker with a Bachelors and Master’s degree in Social Work from Rutgers University of New Jersey, with an emphasis in Mental health.
-Ingrid currently works as a full time therapist for Christian Works, a non profit organization in Fort Worth, and as a part-time contractor for Andelige Counseling.
+Ingrid Shadow, MSW, LCSW is a Licensed Clinical Social Worker with a Bachelors and Master's degree in Social Work from Rutgers University of New Jersey, with an emphasis in Mental health.

 Ingrid has many years of experience working with children and families in the school system, and implementing programs at various non profit organizations in New Jersey, Wisconsin and Texas.